 RFC Amber mission: Continuously develop the existing and build new quality services for transport of goods, which respect to the environment and efficient use of public resources.
 Provide quality, available and non-discriminatory services to all corridor users, cooperate effectively with terminals and meet the expectations of the end-customers.
 Cooperate with EU authorities, corridor member states' authorities, intermodal operators and other RFC corridors.
 Create full-value mutual business relationships with major suppliers.
-Contribute to railwayinfrastructure development in line with customer needs and creation of competitive environment in the European and international transport system.

 Brand RFC Amber - is a promise to the customer to provide specific benefits that are related to the product.
 The brand is the name, title, sign, expression or their combination.
+They may also be sued together with the slogan "RFC Amber - Connecting the heart of Europe".
 Its purpose is to distinguish the product or service of one provider or group of providers from competitors.
 Brand is not created only by a logo, a visual style, a specific product, but also services and services associated with the main product, company and its image and brand communication.